Published in The Las Vegas Weekly issue October 22-28, 2009

 Who’s behind the ‘God’ billboard along I-15?

-In Sin City, it is no surprise to see billboards with scantily clad women that read “Totally Nude” or “Topless Club.”
+In Sin City, it is not surprising to see billboards using 48 sheet billboard with scantily clad ladies that read “Totally Nude” or “Topless Club.”
 But not even a mile from some of these establishments is a billboard with a different message.

 “Jesus,” one side reads.
 The other side says “God.”
 This double-sided billboard has displayed many religious messages over the past 15 months: “I am the Alpha and Omega.”
 “I am YHWH … who brought you … out of the house of slavery.”
 “With our thoughts we make the world. –Buddha.”